 The outlook for local economic growth in Sheboygan is positive.
-Fed Ex distribution center, Firestone Complete Auto Care, Fairfield Inn and Suites, Hampton Inn, Commerce State Bank, Prevea medical office building, Art Preserve, and Meijer Foods are industrial and commercial developments recently completed, under construction, or anticipated to commence construction prior to the end of 2018.
-The city has three multifamily apartment projects under construction or anticipated to commence construction prior to the end of 2018: High Pointe, Water's Edge, and former Nino's site.
+Fed Ex distribution center, Firestone Complete Auto Care, Fairfield Inn and Suites, Commerce State Bank, Prevea medical office building, Art Preserve, and Meijer Foods are industrial and commercial developments recently completed, under construction, or anticipated to commence construction prior to the end of 2018.
+The city has three multifamily apartment projects under construction or anticipated to commence construction prior to the end of 2018: High Pointe, Water's Edge, and The Luxe.
 The completed values will total \$30 million and the number of units will total 171.